Wyoming-class battleship: Service history

 From early 1932 to early 1934, Arkansas returned for another stint in the Pacific Fleet, followed by another tour of Europe later in the year.
 After the outbreak of World War II in September 1939, she was assigned to the reserve force for the Neutrality Patrols.
-She supported the occupation of Iceland in July 1941 as an escort for the troopship convoys.
+She supported the replacement of Canadian troops by American ones maintaining the occupation of Iceland in July 1941 as an escort for the troopship convoys.
 In November, as it became increasingly apparent that the United States would become involved in World War II, Wyoming was reassigned as a gunnery training ship, a role she served in for the duration of the war.
 Arkansas, meanwhile, continued in front-line service during the war, first as an escort to convoys to North Africa, and then as a shore bombardment vessel.
 She supported the landings at Normandy in June 1944, shelling German positions at Omaha Beach, before bombarding Cherbourg later in the month.
 Her next bombardment mission came with Operation Dragoon, the invasion of southern France, in August that year.
 She was then transferred to the Pacific Theater of Operations for action against the Japanese.
 She bombarded Japanese positions on Iwo Jima in February 1945 and on Okinawa in April.

 With the end of the war in September 1945, Arkansas was employed with Operation Magic Carpet, repatriating American soldiers in the Pacific.
 Wyoming remained in service briefly after the war, though she was decommissioned in August 1947.
 She was sold for scrap in October and subsequently broken up.
 Arkansas was instead retained for use as a target ship during the Operation Crossroads nuclear tests in mid-1946.
 She survived the first test, an air-burst code-named ABLE, though the second experiment, an underwater detonation code-named BAKER, sank the ship.